Date : 24/03/2025

 According to the United Nations World Tourism Organization (UNWTO), Europe accounts for roughly half of all of the world's tourist arrivals.
 And with France alone being the world’s most visited country, this makes Europe the number one tourist destination in the world by far.

-However, as of 2025, the European Union plans to introduce a new system of requirements for the countless travelers hoping to enter its borders in the future.
-This new system — commonly known as ETIAS — has been generating quite a buzz worldwide in recent years.
-And if you too are planning on heading to the top tourist destination in the world any time soon — you should probably know what all the fuss is about too.
+However, for nearly a decade now the European Union has been planning to introduce a new system of requirements for the countless travelers hoping to enter its borders.
+And this new system — commonly known as ETIAS — has therefore been generating quite a buzz worldwide in recent years.
+So if you too are planning on heading to the top tourist destination in the world any time soon — you should probably know what all the fuss is about too.
 That’s why AXA has compiled all the essentials you need to know about ETIAS below.

 What is ETIAS?